typelevel/cats-effect/docs/migration-guide.md

 Similarly to `Clock`, `Timer` has been replaced with a lawful type class, `Temporal`.
 Learn more in [its documentation](./typeclasses/temporal.md).

-### Tracing

-Currently, improved stack traces are not implemented.
-There is currently [work in progress](https://github.com/typelevel/cats-effect/pull/1763) to bring them back.

 ## Test Your Application

 If you followed this guide, all your dependencies are using the 3.x releases of Cats Effect, your code compiles and your tests pass,